 First things first, the CRA prevents any business activity from occurring within a TFSA.
 However, it is still possible to day trade within your TFSA as a novice investor.
 But, you must use extreme caution.

 If the CRA determines you are a professional day trader, all of your capital gains will be considered business income.
-As a result, all your capital gains will be taxed.
+As a result, all your capital gains could be taxed, even within a TFSA.

 Tax Rules On Day Trading In A RRSP